Estate Planning

 Retained Life Estate - Receive a large deduction by donating a residence while retaining the right to live there for life.

-Your legacy can help sustain MMAC's work for generations to come.
+Your legacy can help sustain Midtown-Metro’s work for generations to come.
 For details, please contact your estate planning advisor.
-To learn more about MMAC, please contact MMAC’s Associate Director, Terry Sullivan at (312) 738-8303 or tsullivan@midtown-metro.org.
+To learn more about Midtown-Metro and to obtain any necessary estate donation information, please contact Midtown-Metro’s Associate Director, Terry Sullivan at (312) 738-8303 or tsullivan@midtown-metro.org.